gvjacob/gvjacob/README.md

 ### Hello, 你好, Halo, Hola!

-I’ve mocked up website designs, prototyped VR games, and learned to be an avid functional programmer beyond my professional web development career.
-I’m an engineer and above all else, an unapologetically user-centric designer.
+Lucky to have built a life-saving app, democratized technology skills, and developed some really pretty websites.
+I'm an engineer, and above all else, an unapologetically snazzy designer.

 Currently in Boston.
 Making cool stuff at [Upstatement](www.upstatement.com).
 Learning (or really relearning) Spanish on Duolingo.
 And still in quarantine...